 Dr. Cai has served as president, chief executive officer and a director of the Company since February 29, 1996.
-Dr. Cai, age 43 devotes approximately 40% of his time to the Company's business.
+Dr. Cai, age 47, devotes approximately 40% of his time to the Company's business.
 Dr. Cai holds a Ph.D. in mineral economics from Queens University in Kingston, Ontario.
-Dr. Cai, a Chinese national now living in Canada, has 20 years' experience in mineral exploration, project evaluation, corporate financing and company management.
+Dr. Cai has 25 years' experience in mineral exploration, project evaluation, corporate financing and company management.
 He has been the driving force behind the Company and responsible for negotiating the property agreements in China.
 He has a wide range of high-level contacts in the Chinese mining communities and this has allowed Minco to access data on a large number of projects throughout China.

-Dr. Cai serves as a director and/or officer of the following publicly-traded companies: Minco Silver Corporation, a TSX listed company (Director, President and CEO); Minco Base Metals Corporation (Director, President and CEO) Pacific Link Mining Corp., a TSX Venture listed company (Director and Chairman); Linear Metals Corporation (Director) a TSX Venture listed company and East Energy Corp. (formerly "Gobi Gold Inc."), a TSX Venture listed company (Director).
+Dr. Cai serves as a director and/or officer of Minco Silver Corporation, a TSX listed company (Director, President and CEO).